-The rapid development during the 1960s and 1970s of computer and telecommunications technologies has led some writers (e.g., Fama, 1980) to contemplate economies in which virtually all purchases are effected not by the transfer of a tangible medium of exchange, but by means of signals to an accounting network--signals that result in appropriate debits and credits to the wealth accounts of buyers and sellers.
-If there were literally no medium of exchange, the wealth accounts being claims to some specified bundle of commodities, the economy in question would be properly regarded and analysed as a non-monetary economy--albeit one that avoids the inefficiencies of crude barter.
+1970s of computer and telecommunications technologies has led some writers (e.g., Fama, 1980) to contemplate economies-anticipated by Wicksell (1906)-in which virtually all purchases are effected not by the transfer of a tangible medium of exchange, but by means of signals to an accounting network-signals that result in appropriate debits and credits to the wealth accounts of buyers and sellers.
+If there were literally no medium of exchange, the wealth accounts being claims to some specified bundle of commodities, the economy in question would be properly regarded and analyzed as a nonmonetary economy-albeit one that avoids the inefficiencies of crude barter.
 If, by contrast, the accounting network's credits were claims to quantities of a fiat or commodity medium of exchange, then individuals' credit balances would appropriately be included as part of the money stock (McCallum, 1985).